ryuichiueda/slides_marp/prob_robotics_2025/lesson2-1e.md

     - The rate is regarded as a probability.
 - Example: Let's consider the probability that robot part A has started up successfully only 90 times out of 100 times so far $\Rightarrow$$90/100 = 0.9$.

-<center>This is a bit naive, but for now, let's use this for our discussion.</center>
+<center>This is a bit naive but let's use this for our discussion.</center>

 ---